ajrcarey/pdfium-render/README.md

 object and `PdfPageText::search()` function for running text searches across the text of a single page, thanks to an excellent contribution from <https://github.com/zhonghua-wang>.
 A new `examples/text_search.rs` example demonstrates the new search functionality.

-Version 0.8.12 adds the `PdfPage::points_to_pixels()` and `PdfPage::pixels_to_points()` functions
-for easily converting between the page coordinate system, measured in `PdfPoints`, to the bitmap rendering coordinate system, measured in `Pixels`.
-A new `examples/export_clip_crop.rs` example demonstrates using the conversion functions to precisely clip and crop a target area of a sample page during rendering.

 ## Binding to Pdfium